Table of Contents

 Best for: Teams already on GitHub that want CI/CD and basic test automation in one place.

-Where it works well: small to mid-size teams running straightforward test suites.
-If your tests are self-contained and do not need to interact with services inside your cluster's network, GitHub Actions can handle the job without much configuration.
+Where it works well: Small to mid-size teams running self-contained test suites that do not need to interact with services inside your cluster's network.

-Trade-offs: Tests run on GitHub's hosted runners, not inside your Kubernetes clusters.
-That means your test environment does not match production.
-For teams with strict data sovereignty requirements (a concern we heard repeatedly from enterprise prospects), test data leaves your infrastructure.
-Parallelization is possible but requires matrix strategies that get complex fast.
-No native test reporting; you are reading logs or piping results to external tools.
-And once your test suite grows, the per-minute billing adds up.
+Trade-offs: Tests run on GitHub's hosted runners, not inside your Kubernetes clusters, which means your test environment does not match production (a common cause of tests that pass locally but fail in CI).
+For teams with data sovereignty requirements, test data leaves your infrastructure.
+Parallelization requires matrix strategies that get complex fast.
+No native test reporting.
+Per-minute billing adds up as suites grow.

 3. GitLab CI/CD